 What is Rbate?

 But how often when working out which product to buy do you feel overwhelmed by choice, and starved of information that would simplify that choice?
-You give up and make a leap of faith, putting yourselves in the hands of (and paying the the premium of) a full-service retailer, or choosing based on price, availability, brand, advertising, packaging, or the limited information you were able to dig up — a decision you may later regret.
+You give up and make a leap of faith, putting yourselves in the hands of (and paying the the premium of) a full-service retailer (and hoping you get served by well-trained staff), or choosing based on price, availability, brand, advertising, packaging, or the limited information you were able to dig up — a decision you may regret when you get it home.

 Rbate aims to make comparison shopping less frustrating and time consuming by making it easier to find articles, clips, websites, and experts that can provide you with product information, product reviews & recommendations, product demonstrations & try-outs, and even services that can save you time by evaluating, choosing, buying, and delivering the most suitable product.

-Such purchasing help may be delivered in many different ways — in a publication or a recording, over the Net (by website, email, chat, or VOIP), over the phone (even while you're out shopping), at the helper's own premises, or at your home or office.
+Such purchasing assistance may be delivered in many different ways — in a publication or a recording, over the Net (by website, email, chat, or VOIP), over the phone (even while you're out shopping), at the provider's own premises, or at your home or office.

-Rbate aims to improve the quality, breadth, and availability of media and services that can help you choose the right product by paying these advice providers when they help someone decide what to buy.
+Rbate aims to improve the quality, breadth, and availability of media and services that can help you choose the right product by paying these providers of consumer assistance (which Rbate calls Helpers) when they help someone decide what to buy.
 When purchasers use Rbate.com to claim a cash rebate, they are asked state which providers helped them make their choice.
 Claiming a rebate usually involves completing a survey, written by the maker of the product, and getting paid for answering questions posed by other product makers.

 The net effect is that the help you get will often be free.
 Money that product makers now spend on advertising instead funds better information for prospective purchasers, and better feedback from purchasers to makers.